 Judy joined CFNA in 2006 and has now officially retired, after 17 years of outstanding service.
 We sincerely thank her for the passion, experience, knowledge and creativity she always brought to CFNA.
 Judy led many programs (training, CROP and EDP, to name just three) during her tenure and served as mentor to many.
 Her legacy lives on in the capacity she has built in us all.
 You are missed, Judy!

 The Community Futures Network of Alberta is governed by an independent Board of Directors, which ensures the highest standard of governance practices.

-- Chair, John Husch (Volunteer South Region: Chair, CF Crowsnest Pass)
+- Past-Chair & Advisory, John Husch (South Region: CF Crowsnest Pass)

-- Director, Warren Toews (Volunteer North West Region: Chair, CF Grande Prairie)
+- Vice-Chair, Warren Toews (NW Region: CF Grande Prairie)

-- Director, Debra McQuinn (Volunteer North East Region: Chair, CF St. Paul/Smoky Lake)
+- Director, Debra McQuinn (NE Region: CF St. Paul/Smoky Lake)

 Each Community Futures office is staffed by local business professionals and guided by a volunteer Board of Directors.
 Visit the website of your nearest Community Futures office to meet your local team of staff and board members.

 The purpose of Community Futures is to help communities develop and implement local solutions to challenges and opportunities in the areas of: